NordSecurity/libtelio/CONTRIBUTING.md

 ## Code of conduct
 Nord Security and all of it's projects adhere to the [Contributor Covenant Code of Conduct](https://github.com/NordSecurity/.github/blob/master/CODE_OF_CONDUCT.md).
 When participating, you are expected to honor this code.

+## Secrets Hygiene

+If you are part of NordSecurity, then you want to create a new PR, you must checkout this project via internal libtelio-build, and install git hooks.
+Without this ci/cd will fail, as it will not see integracy signuture for each commit.

 ## Thank you!